 The Jean Augustine Centre for Young Women’s Empowerment is committed to building the self-esteem & self-worth of young women & girls by positively influencing their outlook on life, broadening their horizons, & helping them to empower themselves.

-To enrich the lives of girls aged 7 to 17 years old through mentorship, empowerment programs & civic engagement with opportunities that place special emphasis on personal development & experiential learning.
+To enrich the lives of girls ages 7 to 17 years old through mentorship, empowerment programs & civic engagement with opportunities that place special emphasis on personal development & experiential learning.

 In 2007, Dr. Jean Augustine was nominated by the Government of Ontario as Fairness Commissioner, a position created to advocate for Canadians with foreign credentials.
 Dr. Augustine retired from the position of Fairness Commissioner in March 2015.

 Among Dr. Augustine’s many achievements & honours includes leading the motion that allowed for the placement of the Famous Five statue on Parliament Hill in Ottawa, & the motion that created Black History Month in Canada.

 Dr. Augustine has received honorary Doctor of Laws degree from seven universities & has been recognized by having the Jean Augustine Girls’ Leadership Academy, Jean Augustine Secondary School, Jean Augustine Centre for Young Women’s Empowerment, Jean Augustine Park, & the Jean Augustine Chair in Education at York University named in her honour.

 I really enjoy coming here because I made a lot of new friends and learned how to cook and sew.
 Gave me a lot of experience.Participant age 15.

 This is a beautiful place to be.
 The atmosphere is warm and there’s so much to learn.
 I would readily recommend girls aged 11-17 to attend the programs organized here.Volunteer

 It was an interesting and rewarding experience being able to work with peers at J.A.C.Volunteer